etrange02/Ivet/Readme.md

 To keep trace of all applied migrations, migration names are saved into janusgraph server when **upgrade** is called.
 You can check at any moment the **list** of migrations both applied and not.

-> [!CAUTION]
-> There is a fourth command `test`.
-It is used to populate database either for personnal tests or unit tests.
-Do not use it in your production environment.

 Available commands
 =======
 * **generate**